Creating safe and empowering public spaces with women and girls

-Sexual harassment and other forms of sexual violence in public spaces are an everyday occurrence for women and girls around the world—in urban and rural areas, in developed and developing countries.
+Sexual harassment and other forms of sexual violence in public spaces, both in urban and rural settings, are an everyday occurrence for women and girls in every country around the world.

-Women and girls experience and fear various types of sexual violence in public spaces, from unwanted sexual remarks and touching to rape and femicide.
-It happens on streets, in and around public transportation, schools and workplaces, in public sanitation facilities, water and food distribution sites and parks.
+Women and girls experience and fear different forms of sexual violence in public spaces, from unwelcome sexual remarks and gestures, to rape and femicide.
+It happens on streets, in and around public transportation, schools, workplaces, public toilets, water and food distribution sites, and parks.

 This reality reduces women’s and girls’ freedom of movement.
-It reduces their ability to participate in school, work and public life.
-It limits their access to essential services and their enjoyment of cultural and recreational opportunities.
-It also negatively impacts their health and well-being.
+It reduces their ability to participate in school, work, and public life.
+It limits their access to essential services and their enjoyment of cultural and recreational activities, and negatively impacts their health and well-being.